 Feedback check with data suppliers

-The end to end post-payment validation process takes approximately 8 and 1/2 months to complete.
+The end to end post-payment validation process takes approximately 8 and a half months to complete.
 The routine sampling, checks and production of error rates take just over 1 month and these are performed on the previous six months Job Outcomes payments.

 More information about the quality checks is available in the Background Information Note for the Work Programme.
 Will Oliver is the lead statistician for DWP’s Work Programme statistics and is happy to speak with anyone wanting to know about their approach to quality assurance.
-Please email Will at: firstname.lastname@example.org.
+Will can be contacted by email.

 Audit Example 2